louisvarley/mbiiez/README.md

 ## Instances
 "Instances" are a single game servers.
-Most modern visual servers or bare metal servers can support a number of instances running together.
-These instances will normally have a name. such as **open** or **duel**
+Most modern virtual servers or bare metal servers can support a number of instances running together.
+These instances will normally have a name. such as **open** or **duel**.
+Each instance will have a different port number

 ## Creating an Instance

 All that is needed to create an instance is to create your own instance json file located in the `config` folder of the project.
 There is a template file already included in the config file.

 The format is very easy to understand.
+(Easier than the OpenJK Server Config Files)

 Edit the file and make any changes to the config which you want.
 Should you make any mistakes in the formatting.
 The server will not start and will warn you about JSON errors.